 Direct mail marketing can be notes of thank you for an inquiry and other personalized messages for a prospect you see is getting closer to making a buying decision.

 Many industries rely on live events like trade shows, summits, keynote events, and conferences.
 In these events, salespeople can make actual connections with potential prospects, answering questions and offering demonstrations.

 Demand Generation vs Lead Generation: The Differences

 These two terms are not interchangeable.
-Demand generation focuses on creating brand awareness and educating people on the services or products you offer and building trust to spark interest.
+Demand generation focuses on creating brand awareness, educating people on the services or products you offer, and building trust to spark interest.
 Lead generation focuses on converting interested prospects into clients.